 2. Relief of pain and distress to avoid unnecessary suffering.

 3. To achieve a rapid return to normal use by helping to find the most effective route to wound closure.

 In Mono's case Georgie Hollis (founder of the Vet Wound Library) proposed that Mono may need skin grafts to achieve the best outcome based on the 3 aims of wound management.
-But the funds available at this stage were extremely limited and would not cover the costs of the procedure.
-Furthermore it is a procedure that relies upon technical expertise and confidence to prepare the wound, place the grafts and ensure optimal take through careful aftercare.

 The need for a HOPE fund

 We (The Vet Wound Library) see cases like this frequently.
 Insurance may not cover the cost of management of the most challenging wounds and despite owners best efforts costs can rise fast and specialist help may be limited.
 Grafting and reconstruction are techniques that we believe can transform the healing process from one that can take years to just weeks.
 The hope fund aims to enable clinicians to provide the best possible outcome for their case when all other options have been exhausted.
 By supporting cases like this we hope to teach more practices advanced skills that may offer hope to patients and owners and patients.